Get More From The Report

-Sales compensation is a moving target — make sure you’re always on the mark
+Sales compensation is a moving target: make sure you hit the mark.

-The right compensation and incentives motivate teams and attract the right type of talent.
-But too many companies offer sales compensation programs that are hard to understand or aren’t in sync with their strategic objectives on role design or sales function architecture.
+The right compensation and incentive schemes both motivate teams and help to attract the best talent.
+But companies often offer sales compensation plans that are hard to understand, or out of step with their strategic objectives.

-Our consultants design comprehensive sales compensation models that meet the needs of your entire sales force.
-From expert assessment and benchmarking of existing strategies to creating and implementing game-changing sales compensation and incentive programs, we help leaders attract and retain key talent and build dynamic sales teams that deliver on your objectives and fill the talent pipeline.
+From expert assessment of existing strategies to the creation of new, game-changing plans, our consultants can help you attract and retain key talent and build dynamic sales teams that consistently deliver on your business objectives.

 How We Help You

-We help you match your incentives to your business strategy, motivate your teams to beat their targets, and attract top talent.
+Our sales compensation consulting helps you to tie incentives to your business strategy, motivate your teams to deliver the best possible performance, and attract top talent.

-We work closely with you to assess your sales compensation programs, ensuring that they are clearly communicated, fully aligned to organizational strategies, consistent with corporate culture - and designed to attract, retain and reward valuable employees.
+We work closely with you to assess your sales compensation programs.
+We ensure your plans are communicated clearly; that they align with your organizational strategies; that they’re consistent with your corporate culture; and most critically, that they’re designed to attract, retain, and reward your most valuable employees.

-We design sales compensation plans.
-We draw on deep sales strategy and reward expertise and experience to design compensation plans that are shaped around your business strategy and sales goals.
-We look at six critical areas:
+We draw on our deep sales strategy and reward expertise to design compensation plans that fit with your business strategy and sales goals.
+Our data-driven approach considers six critical areas:

-• Job roles – We clearly define relevant job roles, incentive eligibility and critical success factors by role
+1. Job roles: We define incentive eligibility and critical success factors by job role.

-• Target pay levels – We set appropriate pay levels and bands through strategy and benchmarking
+2. Target pay levels: We use strategy and benchmarking to set appropriate pay levels and bands.

-• Mix and upside – We advise on the appropriate balance between fixed and variable pay.
+3. Mix and upside: We advise on the appropriate balance between fixed and variable pay.

-• Measures and weights – We identify the performance measures, and how much weight is placed on each
+4. Measures and weights: We identify critical performance measures, and determine how much weight should be placed on each.

-• Mechanics and links – We properly establish the mechanics and links, ensuring that teams are clear on what they need to do to optimize their compensation
+5. Mechanics: We establish the mechanics required to earn each level of compensation, ensuring teams are clear on what they need to do to achieve their incentives.

-• Quota setting and attainment - We use market potential, targets by job and performance-based factors to set quotas or targets
+6. Quota setting and attainment: We use market potential and other performance-based factors to set quotas or targets by job role.

-We offer comprehensive, end-to-end solutions aimed at smoothly implementing and clearly communicating changes in sales force compensation strategies.
-We work with leadership to define the objective, evaluate current level of understanding and develop and implement a smart communications plan that ensures your sales team are crystal clear on how your rewards work.
-The result is maximum buy-in and minimal disruption, leading to smooth transitions with bottom line benefit - and a positive impact on corporate culture.
+We work with your leadership team to define objectives, evaluate current levels of understanding, and develop and implement smart communications plans that ensure your sales team is clear on how your rewards schemes work.
+The result is maximum buy-in and minimal disruption—leading to a smooth transition with a positive impact on corporate culture.

 FAQ for Sales Compensation